KarthikPrabhu23/CKA-2025/README.md

 ## 30. Create StorageClass local-kiddie

-Create a new named local-kiddie with the provisioner rancher. io/local-path. set the volumeBindingMode to WaitForFirstConsumer Configure the StorageClass to default StorageClass
+Create a new named local-kiddie with the provisioner rancher. io/local-path.
+- Set the volumeBindingMode to WaitForFirstConsumer
+- Configure the StorageClass to default StorageClass
-Do not modify any existing Deployment or PersistentVolumeClaim
+- Do not modify any existing Deployment or PersistentVolumeClaim

 **Solution:**